isomerpages/ema-pl/_events/segc-youth/overview.md

 <a id="SEGC (Youth) - IHL" href=""></a>
 ### Overview of SEGC (Youth) 2022 - IHL

-Registration for the IHL category will open in May 2022,  interested participants may watch this space for more updates!
+Registration for the IHL category will open in late May 2022,  interested participants may watch this space for more updates!

 <p style="text-align: center;">